siemens/fluffi/getting_started.md

 ## Compiling FLUFFI core
 ### Linux

-These instructions assume you have a fresh and clean install of **Ubuntu 18.04**.
 Make sure you run the build on a machine/vm that has **at least 1.5 GB of memory for every core** installed, otherwise the system will not be able to build.
 So for a machine/vm with 4 cpu cores, please install/allocate at least 6 GB of RAM to it.
 Note, that the build is optimized to make heavy use of parallel processing, so the more cores the system has, the faster your build will be done.